AbdullahSherMuhammad/Horse_Breeding_Web_App_Analytics/server/README.md

 # ***Project Title***
 As it is quite complex or I think it is, I will be explaning some part of code, and other things so it is easy to use.

 A Node.js-based project to fetch, validate, and upload horse-related data (based on FEIF IDs) to a Supabase database.
 This project has three primary scripts:

-A Node.js-based project to fetch, validate, and upload horse-related data (based on FEIF IDs) to a Supabase database.
-This project has three primary scripts: